-Part I addresses the Dodd-Frank Act and its attendant rulemakings, including its implications for the reshaping of the provision of financial services in the United States.
+Part I addresses the Dodd-Frank Act and its attendant rulemakings, including its implications for reshaping the provision of financial services in the United States.
 Since Dodd-Frank's scope and rulemakings have evolved in the past year, Part I includes a significantly more detailed discussion of Dodd-Frank-related regulatory and market developments.

-Dodd-Frank notwithstanding, the "bank charter" remains an enormously powerful and comprehensive organizational framework for the conduct of capital markets-related activities.
+Dodd-Frank notwithstanding, the "bank charter" remains an enormously powerful and comprehensive organizational framework for the conduct of capital markets activities.
 Accordingly, Part I analyzes the "business of banking" and the various powers given to different types of entities engaged in U.S. banking, insurance and capital markets operations.
-It also discusses "preemption issues" applicable to bank (primarily national bank) capital markets activities (including in the context of Dodd-Frank).
+It also discusses "preemption issues" applicable to bank capital markets activities (including in the context of Dodd-Frank).